phuse-org/SENDConform/pages/ref/ref_site_structure.md

 ---
 title: Project Repository Structure
-last_updated: 2020-02-05
+last_updated: 2020-02-28
 sidebar: home_sidebar
 permalink: ref_site_structure.html
 folder: ref
 ---

-## Folder Structure
+## Overview

-This pages describes the repository structure and folders with respect to the type of files contained within.
-Information on specific files is found within the project documentation where use of those files is described.
+The GitHub repository is structured based on content and function, with some unavoidable overlap.
+This page documents the content broadly by function.
+Information on specific files is found elsewhere within the project documentation.
 For example, the R Scripts for data conversion located in /r are described on the [SEND Data Conversion and Mapping](DataConversion.md) page.

+### Documentation

-### Styles for GitHub Pages
+#### GitHub Pages (content for github.io publication)
+Content published to github.io, including this page  your are reading now, is published using the Jekyll Theme as described on [About This Site](ref_about_this_site.md).
+The files for the theme and documentation are located in multiple folders.

+-   **/**
+    - landing page index.md/html
+    - miscellaneous files required for publication.
+Some not in use.

+-   **/pages**
+    - The main documentation pages published to github.io.
+Content is broken out by major category (as displayed on the homepage sidebar), including /devteam, /intro, /ref, /send, and /submit.

+-   **/_data, /_data/sidebars**
+    - yml files for tags and navigation, including sidebar definition.

+-   **/_includes, /_layouts, /_tooltips**
+    - many files not used or can be deleted..

+-   **/css**
+    - themes and styles. **customstyles.css** contains customizations specific to the project.
+E.g.: formatting for SPARQL, Data, Definitions boxes.

+-   **/fonts**
+    - reference also: /css/fonts

+-   **/images**
+    - static images for inclusion on the web pages.
+Schema diagrams, etc.

+-   **/js, /licenses**
+    - JavaScript used by the theme, licenses.

+-   **/pdfconfig**
+    - configuration files for creating PDF rendition of the project pages.
+Not currently in use.

+-   **/var**
+    - build script for the documentation pages.
+Not     currently ni use.*

+##### Visualization
+-   **/visualization**
+    - data and scripts for visualization

+#### Documents
+-   **/doc**
+    - supporting Documents

+-   **/doc/devTest**
+    - TO BE DELETED

+-   **/doc/FDA**
+    - Documents from or related to FDA.
+Conformance Guidelines and related publications.
+Submission worksheet, Validator Rules spreadsheet and more.

+-   **/doc/Meetings**
+    - Team Meeting slide decks and related content.

+-   **/doc/pubs**
+    -   Project Publications, with sub folders for various conferences.

+-   **/doc/Misc**
+    - Miscellaneous documentation.

--   **/assets/css**
+-   **/doc/pubs**
-    - css file for GitHub pages theme.
-CSS for Markdown pages is under /doc .
+        - Publications resulting from the project.
+Currently empty.

 ### Data